dwarvesf/WeAreHiring/open-positions/QA.md

 - Have the [**same DNA**](https://github.com/dwarvesf/WeAreHiring/blob/master/README.md#our-core-values) which lead you to culture fit
 - We do agile
-- Real git user
-- Mac or Linux
-- OOP Design: from STUPID to SOLID
-- Convention and architecture
-- Want to make world class product.
-All the outcome must be world class.
+- Want to make world class products.
+All the outcomes must be world class.
 - Watching trends and best practices in development.
 - Reading blogs and compiling ideas how to improve your skills.
 - Know how to handle the entire software development life cycle, end to end.